 Detected issues are typically identified by decision support systems.
 However, they may also be captured directly by clinicians.
 The latter typically happens for one of two reasons:

-A clinician wishes to communicate an issue to another clinician whose responsibility it would be to resolve it (e.g. a pharmacist identifying an issue with a prescription prior to putting it on hold)
+A clinician wishes to communicate an issue to another clinician whose responsibility would be to resolve it (e.g. a pharmacist identifying an issue with a prescription prior to putting it on hold)

-A clinician wishes to pre-emptively identify that an issue is known and being managed (to avoid red flags being raised as part of downstream workflow).
+A clinician wishes to pre-emptively identify that an issue is known and is being managed (to avoid red flags being raised as part of downstream workflow).
 E.g. Submitting a new order and including a link to a "duplicate therapy" issue with mitigation indicating that the therapy is not considered to be duplicate.

 Decision-support generated issues can result from calling a decision-support engine directly (e.g. via a custom OperationDefinition) or as part of an attempt to perform some other function (creating an order, submitting an insurance claim, capturing a medication list).
 When the issues are generated as a byproduct of performing some other sort of action, they may be included in the "response" to the requested action in the same manner as an OperationOutcome.
 In fact, both may be present - the OperationOutcome indicating that there was a warning or error associated with the request and a DetectedIssue providing the clinical details.
 (The OperationOutcome could point to the DetectedIssue via an extension.)

-In those circumstances where requested operations are rejected as a result of a detected issue, the workflow may support allowing the operation to be re-tried provided the identified issue is included as part of the submission (possibly also including a mitigation).
+In those circumstances where requested operations are rejected as a result of a detected issue, the workflow may support allowing the operation to be re-tried, provided that the identified issue is included as part of the submission (possibly also including a mitigation).
 In doing so, the sender acknowledges the issue and takes responsibility for it, thus allowing the requested operation to proceed.
 See Linking to Detected Issues for guidance on how a DetectedIssue instance might be included as part of another operation.

 Systems that require such workflows should document expected behavior as part of their Conformance declarations.